numenta/NAB/README.md

 ami-299be419

-On an m3.2xlarge the full benchmark takes around 8 minutes to run.
+On an m3.2xlarge the full benchmark takes around X minutes to run.

 ### Supported Platforms